 This time, however, it was on the primary for the filament transformer on the IPA tube.
 Just a wee little pop, followed by some ozone smell and sans power output.
-I have, thus far replace four of these and there are seven original still in the transmitter.
+I have, thus far replaced four of these and there are seven originals still in the transmitter.

-It is time to replace them all, otherwise this rig will fail when we need it the most.
-Replacement part is a Mouser 800-24437X5S0102MLF, 1000 pf 500 v made by Tusonix Electronics.
+It is time to replace them all, otherwise, this rig will fail when we need it the most.
+The replacement part is a Mouser 800-24437X5S0102MLF, 1000 pf 500 v made by Tusonix Electronics.